Key Takeaways

 Best for Seasonal and Project-Based Businesses

-In fifth place overall is Thimble, which offers competitive rates and is the only provider on this list offering flexible coverage terms.
+In fifth place overall is Thimble, which offers competitive rates and is the only provider on this list with flexible coverage terms.
 You can buy general liability coverage by the hour, day, month or year and pause it when you're not working.
-That flexibility carries tradeoffs, though, since savings is niched to select industries: construction (20%) and manufacturing (21%).
+That flexibility comes with tradeoffs: the deepest discounts apply only to construction (20%) and manufacturing (21%).

 Where Thimble performs best: